Palliative Care Education and Practice (PCEP)

 Upon completion of this activity, participants will be able to:

-- manage challenges in palliative care education (principles of adult learning, understanding, learning styles, and new teaching methodologies);
+- Develop palliative care curricula using principles of adult learning styles, new teaching methodologies, and by providing feedback.

 Who Should Attend?